Soni (film): Cast

+Simrat Kaur plays Nishu, Soni's teenage niece and Mohinder Gujral plays Sandeep's mother.

 Production

 Development

 Ivan Ayr studied screenwriting and film direction at the San Francisco Film Society and directed such short films as Lost and Found and Quest for a Different Outcome during the time.
 Ayr decided to make Soni in 2014 when he was reading articles reporting that Delhi had been put under the "spotlight of shame" for not being safe for women, especially after the 2012 Delhi gang rape.
 He felt disturbed and said he started "questioning my own understanding of the city".
 Ayr then read several articles and interviews about the Delhi police and found they have "probably the highest proportion of policewomen in the force" in the country.
 He was interested in how a female police officer would react to sexual assault.
 He said the film deals with gender issue; "The assumption is that if they are female cops they will be in a position of power, they won't be susceptible to everyday crimes that other women face".

 Ayr said that the gang rape incident prompted him to write a story, "may be the seed was sown then but it took time to settle in the subconscious".
 Pre-production started in November 2016; Ayr spent time with several Delhi police personnel and observed their "daily grind, the dynamics and hierarchies within".
 Ayr said he was motivated to write the script by observing the way female and male police officers would work and how they react to cases of crime against women.
 He requested senior police officials to allow him to spend time with their teams as they went about their jobs.
 To get a female perspective into the story, Ayr used producer Kimsi Singh as a "sounding board" from the first draft.
 Later on, Ayr's former screenwriting teacher Lisa Rosenberg got involved as a script consultant.
 He said he wanted the film to be as realistic as possible, "I realised that even if I’m writing it consciously, some male opinions may become dominant in the script, or I might miss out on a woman's perspective."
 He completed the script with Kislay in January 2017.
 Ayr based the central character Soni on several police officers he met during the research.
 Ayr said he co-wrote, edited and directed the film because of the low budget.
 He took inspiration from Jafar Panahi's 2006 Iranian film Offside for the treatment.